kuprel/min-dalle/README.md

 )
 ```

 The required models will be downloaded to `models_root` if they are not already there.
 Once everything has finished initializing, call `generate_image` with some text as many times as you want.
 Use a positive `seed` for reproducible results.
 Higher values for `log2_supercondition_factor` result in better agreement with the text but a narrower variety of generated images.
-Every image token is sampled from the $k$ most probably tokens.
+Every image token is sampled from the top $k$ most probable tokens.

 ```python
 image = model.generate_image(